 Table S-5 provides a summary of the CEQA determination of significant impacts for the project alternatives.
 Where feasible, mitigation measures would be applied to avoid or reduce impacts from construction and operations of the project alternatives.
 A determination of the level of significance after mitigation measures is also required under CEQA.
-In most cases these mitigation measures will reduce the impacts to a less-than-significant level.
-Only EMF/EMI resources and Socioeconomics and Communities would not have significant impacts under CEQA for the project alternatives and would not require mitigation; although SO-MM#1 will be implemented to reduce impacts associated with residential displacement in certain areas.
+In most cases these mitigation measures would reduce the impacts to a less-than-significant level.
+Only EMF/EMI resources and Socioeconomics and Communities would not have significant impacts under CEQA for the project alternatives and would not require mitigation.